guglanisuvid/NetflixGPT/README.md

 - Update Profile
 - BugFix: sign up user, display name
 - BugFix: If the user is not logged in redirect '/browse' to '/'and vice versa
+- Unsubscribe to the onAuthStateChanged callback
+- Added hardcoded values to constants file
+- Register for TMDB API, create an app and get access token
+- Get data from TMDB now playing movies list API

 ## Features